veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 This icon appears on:
 - Folders owned by your workspace.
-- Folders shared with your workspace from another workspace under the same tenant.
+- Folders shared with your workspace from another workspace.
-- Subfolders that are configured as **input** or **output** for validation.
+- Subfolders that are configured as **input** for validation and their subfolders.

-To confirm the configuration for any folder:
+To see the configuration for any folder:
 1. Select the **three dots** in the folder row.
 2. Choose **Validation information**.
-3. A **dialog** will appear showing the validation schema, tags, and description.
+3. A **dialog** will appear showing the validation schema, and, if they are not empty, tags and description.

 This helps you confirm which folders have validation enabled even if your workspace didn't configure them.
 <figure>